Dark-Menace/NetShield/README.md

 # NetShield

-NetShield is a robust server-client interaction interface designed to enhance security through the implementation of a sophisticated firewall system.
+NetShield is an implementation of a sophisticated firewall system for a server-client interaction interface .
 The primary objectives of this project are to allow only valid IP addresses and monitor request rates effectively.
-This system ensures a secure and controlled communication environment, preventing unauthorized access and mitigating potential threats.
+This system ensures a secure and controlled communication environment, preventing unauthorized access and mitigating potential threats.It just simulates how a server handles the situation when it is flooded with multiple requests from a single source.
+For the scope of this project, I have considered only one client to contact the server at a time.

 ## Features

-#### IP Whitelisting:
+#### Whitelisting and Blacklisting:

-NetShield employs an advanced IP whitelisting mechanism, allowing only specified IP addresses to connect to the server.
+The firewall supports whitelisting and blacklisting of client IP addresses.
+Clients on the whitelist are granted access, while blacklisted clients are denied access.
 This feature ensures that communication is restricted to trusted sources, enhancing overall network security.

 #### Request Rate Limiting: